AvengerFreak/ResumeSite/README.md

-This project was built using node 18 and react router v5, and I am currently working on upgrading to v6 [React Router V6](https://blog.logrocket.com/migrating-react-router-v6-guide/)
+This project was built using node 18 and react router v5, and I am currently working on upgrading to v6 [React Router V6](https://blog.logrocket.com/migrating-react-router-v6-guide/).
+Upgrade the create app in local as well `npm install react-scripts@latest`

  # Installation Instructions:
 1. Install the latest version of [node](https://nodejs.org/en/download/current)